2017-2018 in Residence at the Centre for Ethics

 Amber Riaz, B.Phil.
 Oxford; D.Phil.
 Oxford; B.Sc (Hons) LUMS.
 Assistant Professor, Department of Humanities and Social Sciences, Lahore University of Management Sciences.

 Her research interests are moral epistemology, general epistemology, ethics, philosophy of science and social science, and philosophy of mind.

 Aaron Ancell, B.A.
 (Hons.)
 Simon Fraser (2011); Ph.D., Philosophy, Duke University (exp 2017); Postdoctoral Fellow in Ethics, Centre for Ethics, University of Toronto.

-His primary research interests lie in moral philosophy, political philosophy, and bioethics.
-His current work focuses on population ethics, the concept of interpersonal justification, and the ethics of risk imposition.
+Aaron’s primary research interests lie in ethics and political philosophy.
+His current work focuses on political disagreement, polarization, and the epistemic merits of democracy.

 He specializes in political philosophy, distributive justice and economic ethics.
 His current research focuses on inequalities and the regulation of economic organizations.